interaction-lab/blossom-sdk/README.md

 # blossom-sdk

-A repository for controlling XL320 and XL330 motors (in the shape of a Blossom).
+A repository for controlling XL320 and XL330 motors (in the shape of a [Blossom robot](https://github.com/hrc2/blossom-public)).

 ### Required files
 - robot.py : contains the Robot class, built using the dynamixel SDK